 5. Go for a cohesive look in the living room

 For an alternative idea, consider hanging wall art as a series of panels for a statement focal point.
 This concept works particularly well for repeat prints or a series of designs that complement each other in color or style.
 Look for prints and photographs that lend themselves to longer than average portrait or landscape formats and group together as a trio, or in this case, a sextet.
+For more guidance, see our how to choose art for your home guide.

 6. Display objects proudly